 The project management will be responsible for managing the project.
 Within the managing structure, a project manager will lead the project team.
 She will be responsible for coordination of all the partners and citizens from the home municipality, as well as manage the project activities, supervise the project preparation and preparation of the venues, and oversee fulfilment of the project aims and milestones.
 The financial manager will be responsible for the financial management of the project, accounting of the project, processing accounting statements and records and realizing payments.
-Coordinators from the individual municipalities will coordinate participation of the project and help with the implementation of activities.
+Coordinators from the individual municipalities will coordinate participation of their citizens in the activities, ensure dissemination of the promoting materials and outputs of the project and help with the implementation of activities.
 This team will lead the overall project implementation.
 Every member has direct experience with implementing projects co-financed from the European and national financial means.

 The project will be implemented, while coordinated by all the partners.
 Within the preparatory phase, the partners agreed on the individual duties, activity plan and dissemination, i.e. they divided duties and responsibility to ensure a smooth course of the event.
-That is also why control mechanisms were set - to prevent possible risks during the implementation.
+That is also why control mechanisms were set to prevent possible risks during the implementation.
 Within the project, a mechanism of control will be created, which will have the duty to oversee the project progress.
 The project team will be charged with such controlling activity.
 Except control, the mechanism sets also some further mechanisms and rules.
 They could be divided into external and internal.